- "The capital may already be in ruins, but I will protect Klaipeda."

 - Kill It with Fire: Through Incineration, Plague Doctors can unleash a flamethrower that will deal more hits the more status ailments an enemy has on them.

 - No-Sell: Beak Mask prevents status ailments from affecting the Plague Doctor, while Bloodletting applies a weak bleed on allies that in turn, negates most other status ailments

 - Plague Doctor: Well of course

-The other class available to Clerics at Rank 7.
+One of the classes available to Clerics.
 Based off the Judaist practice of Kabbalah, Kabbalists are a mathematician's class, able to use numbers to alter an enemy's level, or reflect damage by seven times amount.

 Tropes associated with Kabbalists: